Los Angeles Memorial Coliseum: 1990s–2000s

 The Raiders began looking to move out of the Coliseum as early as 1986.
 In addition to the delays in renovating the stadium, they never drew well; even after they won Super Bowl XVIII in 1984, they had trouble filling it.
 The NFL scheduled all of the Raiders' appearances on Monday Night Football as road games since the Los Angeles market would have been blacked out due to the Coliseum not being sold out.
 Finally, in 1995, the Raiders left Los Angeles and returned to Oakland, leaving the Coliseum without a professional football tenant for the first time since the close of World War II.

 In the mid-1990s, the Coliseum was planned to be the home of the Los Angeles Blaze, a charter franchise of the United League (UL) which was planned to be a third league of Major League Baseball.
+In 2000, the Los Angeles Dragons of the Spring Football League used the Coliseum as their home stadium.
 The Legends Football League began as a halftime spectacular known as the Lingerie Bowl.
 The first three years (2004, 2005, 2006) were played at the Coliseum.
 From 2009 to 2011, a couple of Los Angeles Temptation games were played in the Coliseum.
 Beginning in 2015, the Temptation resumed playing at the Coliseum after three seasons at Citizens Business Bank Arena in Ontario.

 The 1991 CONCACAF Gold Cup soccer tournament was also held at the Coliseum.
 The United States national team beat Honduras in the final.
 The Coliseum also staged the final match of the Gold Cup in 1996, 1998 and 2000.
 In October 2000, the United States played its last match at the stadium in a friendly versus Mexico.
 Since then, the team has preferred the Rose Bowl Stadium and Dignity Health Sports Park as home stadiums in Greater Los Angeles.
 The stadium hosted the K-1 Dynamite!!
 USA mixed martial arts event.
 The promoters claimed that 54,000 people attended the event, which would have set a new attendance record for a mixed martial arts event in the United States; however, other officials estimated the crowd between 20,000 and 30,000.